Clare Militia: Napoleonic Wars

+Long Peace

+After Waterloo there was a long peace.
+Although officers continued to be commissioned into the militia and ballots might still be held, the regiments were rarely assembled for training and the permanent staffs of militia regiments were progressively reduced.
+Francis Conyngham, Earl of Mount Charles, later 2nd Marquess Conyngham, was appointed Lt-Col of the Clare Militia on 28 December 1825.
+At the time he was a half-pay captain, having served in several cavalry regiments, and was the Parliamentary Under-Secretary of State for Foreign Affairs.)
+William Vesey-FitzGerald, 2nd Baron FitzGerald and Vesey, who had been a major in the regiment since 1805 and was Lord Lieutenant of Clare, was promoted to colonel of the regiment in 1832.
+After FitzGerald's death on 11 May 1843, Crofton Moore Vandeleur (probably the son of the Maj Vandeleur who distinguished himself at New Ross) was appointed colonel in succession on 24 June 1843.

+1852 Reforms

-The United Kingdom Militia was revived by the Militia Act of 1852, enacted during a period of international tension.
+The United Kingdom Militia was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: